ItsAdam01/Lynx/site/content/docs/development/implementation_story.md

 - **[Proof of Concept]({{< relref "demonstration.md" >}})**: Seeing Lynx in action.
 - **[Performance Analysis]({{< relref "performance.md" >}})**: Efficiency and scalability research.
 - **[Back to Introduction]({{< relref "../_index.md" >}})**

-> "A tool is only as good as the process that builds it.
-Automation is the final layer of defense." - *Completing the August 2025 roadmap.*

-> "A security tool that only looks back is a historian.
-A security tool that looks at the present is a defender." - *Closing the loop on real-time defense.*